Classloader Control in Mule

 Exploded plugins are not currently supported.
 The rationale for this is to encourage and maintain a simple plugin distribution model of just one file.

 The deployment lifecycle of the plugin is tied to the application.

 The plugin layout is a simplified version of a Mule app.

 The following plugin properties are currently recognized:

 loader.override - provides fine-grained control over class loading within a plugin.
-This is the same level of fine-grained class loader control that is available to an application (see Fine-Grained Class Loading Control).
+This is the same level of fine-grained class loader control that is available to an application (see h Fine-Grained Class Loading Control below).
 An application can indicate its classloading preference simply by including a plugin that specifies the loader.override property.
 The application does not need to do any extra classloader configuration.
 However, if necessary, the application can override any classloading preference the plugin declares.